Lakeland (company)

-Lakeland is a chain of British kitchenware stores in the United Kingdom.
+Lakeland Limited is a chain of British kitchenware stores in the United Kingdom.
 It is still based where it was founded in Windermere in the Lake District, the area the company is named after.

 History

 Alan Rayner, an agricultural feed salesman, had the idea of providing local farmers with polythene bags for packing poultry.
 He set up a mail order business with his wife Dorothy, supplying agricultural plastics and home-freezing products from the garage of their Windermere home in the Lake District.
 The company became Lakeland Plastics and sold a range of farming accessories and freezer bags.

 In 1974, Alan retired and his three sons Martin, Sam and Julian took over.
 The range of products grew to include wooden, glass, ceramic and stainless steel kitchenware, as well as a range of specialty foods while the agricultural product range was reduced.

 In 1997, Lakeland Plastics changed its name to Lakeland Limited to reflect its changing product lines.
 In 2007, the Limited tag was dropped, although it remains part of the company's legal name.
 This change was part of a wider rebranding by the company to create a more contemporary look in its retail outlets.